lburais/hassio-addons/syncthing/README.md

  - `/backup` : to synchronize home assistant backups,
  - `/addons` :  to synchronize hassio addons.

  ## Configuration
  There are no configuration options.

+ _This addon is based on work done by bestlibre._